Skip to main content

 Space specs: Sports bar

 Chuck Bullock is a huge sports fan.
 He has collected memorabilia from sporting events for over 20 years.
 With it, he created a sports bar to entertain friends.
 Of all sports, baseball is Chuck’s favorite.
 Of the 30 major league teams, Chuck has visited more than half the parks and has a goal of visiting the rest.
 He has been to a World Series, an All-Star Game, the Baseball Hall of Fame and even the Field of Dreams in Iowa.
-To bet on any of those sports events, sites like 벳엔드 are well-known.
 In his sports bar, there are bleachers inspired by those found inside the Milan Lounge in New Orleans where Chuck and his friend Karl used to watch Cubs games in the afternoons (back before Wrigley Field had lights!).
 There is a coffee table built around an autographed Ward Burton Caterpillar NASCAR hood, a Dale Earnhardt-signed NASCAR helmet, a vintage Las Vegas slot machine and a colorful Leroy Neiman print of George Foreman.
-In addition, there are reminders of golf tournaments with his putting set, tennis matches, football games, professional prize fights, NASCAR races and horse races.
+In addition, there are reminders of golf tournaments, tennis matches, football games, professional prize fights, NASCAR races and horse races.
 But there is one sports memory that is impossible to display and can only be described: Mohammed Ali once kissed Chuck’s wife in the lobby of the Bellagio Hotel in Las Vegas.

 Name: Tim Courville